What to Know About the Substance Abuse Counseling Certification and Licensure Process

 Practicing Addiction Counseling Under a License From Other Professional Fields

-The clearest and most common connection is for licensed psychologists.
+The most straightforward and standard connection is for licensed psychologists.
 Many states allow clinical psychologists to deliver substance abuse counseling with no additional certification requirements.

 Finally, licensed clinical social workers frequently get some dispensation to provide treatment to clients with substance use disorders.

 However, some states still require that these professionals obtain a separate certification in SUD counseling.
-Frequently, they are allowed to count their degree and experience toward the credential and only have to meet additional training hours and pass the right test.
+Frequently, they’re allowed to count their degree and experience toward the credential and only have to meet additional training hours and pass the proper test.
 In other cases, it can serve as an endorsement of their existing credential.

 But even when it’s not a strict requirement, many of these individuals seek out professional certification in substance abuse treatment for the extra training and proof of expertise they can offer clients and employers.

-State Licensure and Certification Differ in the Details, but Always Follow a Similar Set of Steps
+State Licensure and Certification Follow a Similar Set of Steps

 While there are key differences between certification and licensure, the process for earning both is almost identical.
 Even if the details vary, each rests on four pillars: